2014 Overnight Camp

 The camp will use the ten Indiana University Varsity Tennis Courts.
 In case of rain the camp will have use of the adjacent Indiana University Tennis Pavilion.

-Players will be housed in a sorority house located a short walk from the tennis complex.
+Overnight Camp participants will be housed in a sorority house located a short walk from the tennis complex.
 The house will provide the campers with a superior living environment to regular school dormitories.
 There will be more room, more privacy and better 24 hour supervision by the tennis staff.
 Meals are served three times a day.
 The Competition Camp, meanwhile, is a day camp - no overnight accommodations available.

 A certified athletic trainer will be on call to care for minor injuries and attend to all athletic training needs.
 I.U.
 Health Center services will also be available to each camper on a fee for service basis.
 Parents must complete the consent form on the linked page with the application.

 Indiana's Olympic size outdoor pool will be available and well supervised for recreational swimming.

 Overnight Camp (boys only) - June 22-26, 2014.
 Camp is limited to 60 campers, ages 9-18.
 Camp begins with registration on Sunday afternoon and ends on Thursday afternoon.